leancodepl/corelibrary/docs/cqrs/pipeline/index.md

 ## Configuration

 CQRS objects can only be registered in the ASP.NET request pipeline via endpoint routing.
 To register use `IEndpointRouteBuilder.MapRemoteCqrs(...)` extension method.
-In `MapRemoteCqrs(...)` you can configure the inner cqrs requests pipeline.
+In `MapRemoteCqrs(...)` you can configure the inner CQRS pipeline.
 In the following example, app is configured to handle:

 - [Commands] at `/api/command/FullyQualifiedName`
 - [Queries] at `/api/query/FullyQualifiedName`